|[View Job Specification]||[View Printable Version]|

 MINIMUM QUALIFICATIONS: On the date of examination, candidates must meet the following requirements:

-PROMOTIONAL QUALIFICATIONS: Candidates must be permanently employed in the competitive class* and must be serving and have served continuously on a permanent basis in the competitive class for one (1) year immediately preceding the examination date in the title of Typist I, Typist I (Spanish Speaking), Stenographer I, or Data Entry Equipment Operator.
+PROMOTIONAL QUALIFICATIONS: Candidates must be permanently employed in the competitive class or 55-a designated position and must be serving and have served continuously on a permanent basis in the competitive class for one (1) year immediately preceding the examination date in the title of Typist I, Typist I (Spanish Speaking), Stenographer I, or Data Entry Equipment Operator.
 A combination of time served in the above titles sufficient to meet the maximum period of required service is also qualifying.

 OPEN COMPETITIVE QUALIFICATIONS: